-If requested, What's Best! can specify All-different sets.
+If requested, What'sBest! can specify All-different sets.
 Range values tell you over what range a particular set is valid.
-The = WBALLDIFF() function is used to request All-different ranges.
+The =WBALLDIFF() function is used to request All-different ranges.
 If the arguments to this function are not correctly specified, the following error message will be displayed on the WB!
 Status tab.

-Semi-continuous Cell Format (Help Reference: WBALLDIFFFORM):
+All Different Cell Format (Help Reference: WBALLDIFFFORM):

-A All-different cell is incorrectly formatted.
+An AllDiff function cell is incorrectly formatted.
 Correct the formula and the validity of the arguments in the cell below.
-The format should be '=WBALLDIFF(lower, upper, cells)', where

-'min' and 'max' are constant numbers, and 'cells' must refer to adjustable or variable cells. -cell address-
+The format should be '=WBALLDIFF(lower, upper, cells)', where 'lower' and 'upper' are numbers or simple cell references, and 'cells' must refer to adjustable or variable cells.